 Congratulations on the approval of your study abroad program!
-Promoting your program is not just about advertising, it is about creating and delivering value information to our student target population so that they can make an informed decision.
+Promoting your program is not just about advertising, it is about creating and delivering valuable information to our student target population so that they can make an informed decision.
 It is never too early or too late to recruit students for your program.
 Early and consistent recruitment efforts, rather than a last minute push, will pay off.
 So let’s work together and recruit students to participate in this life-changing experience!

 How does the Office of Study Abroad and International Exchange promote study abroad programs?

 The Office of Study Abroad and International Exchange promotes all study abroad programs equally during each semester by holding key events and developing promotional materials.
-We promote programs through Study Abroad Fair, Study Abroad 101 sessions, and advising sessions.
+We promote programs through Study Abroad Fairs, Study Abroad 101 sessions, and advising sessions.
 We also present at APSU 1000 courses, student organizations, and for various departments on campus.

 Early exposure is another key to successful recruitment; therefore, during the summer we participate in all summer ROW sessions and do presentations for high schools students in collaboration with Tri Co Upward Bound.
 Additionally, the Learning Opportunity Center also promotes study abroad programs during summer by presenting to freshman students at all ROW sessions.

 How can you promote your study abroad program?